 |Average household income:||$53,524|

 Right across the Missouri River from Omaha, Nebraska, the city of Council Bluffs is often forgotten.
-This suburb has rich historical significance—Council Bluffs was chosen by President Lincoln as the starting point for the vast transcontinental railroad.
+This suburb has rich historical significance; President Lincoln chose Council Bluffs as the starting point for the vast transcontinental railroad.
 Today, it’s mainly known as a poorer suburb of Omaha.

-These days, Council Bluff has Iowa’s highest violent crime rate and third-highest murder rate – you have a 1-in-126 chance of becoming a victim of violent crime here.
+These days, Council Bluff has Iowa’s highest violent crime rate and third-highest murder rate; you have a 1-in-126 chance of becoming a victim of violent crime.
 Property crime is the highest in Iowa, too, with a 1-in-12 chance of being a victim of a theft or burglary.

 |Murder rate:||8.2 per 100k people|